"False"

 Umeå Science Education Research (UmSER)

-Since 2004, about 20 dissertations have been produced and we currently have six PhD candidates.
-The research aims at increasing our knowledge about the importance of teaching, subject content, learning context, gender, epistemic beliefs and motivation for interest and learning in science.
-The research applies to both students and teachers and includes all stages of formal education, from preschool to university.
-Our research often has an applied approach and a potentially high degree of concern for teachers in schools and universities.
-Leaders of the research environment are Professor Mikael Winberg (also the seminar leader) and Professor Christina Ottander.
-Within UmSER, besides the general seminar series, we also have specialized seminar series led by Associate Professor Johanna Lönngren (focus on sustainable development) and Associate Professor Maria Berge (identity and power perspectives in science and technology education, NTG)
+The research aims at increasing our knowledge about teaching and learning in science, technology, and engineering (STE) education, exploring questions related to teaching practices, subject content, learning contexts, gender issues, epistemic beliefs, emotions, and motivation.
+The research focuses both students and educators, and includes all stages of formal education, from preschool to university.
+Our research often employs an applied approach and addresses concerns that are pertinent for teachers in schools and universities.
+Leaders of the research environment are Professor Mikael Winberg and Professor Christina Ottander.
+Within the framework of UmSER's seminar series, theoretical, methodological, and practice-related issues are discussed.
+Besides the general seminar series, Associate Professor Maria Berge leads a seminar series specialized on identity and power perspectives in science and technology education.

 Research areas

-Our research can be divided into five general areas, which briefly described below.
+Our research can be divided into five general areas, which are briefly described below.
 For more information about the areas, please see the personal web pages of the contact persons.
+For information on projects that current postdocs and graduate students are working on, see their personal websites (links below).

-The role of motivation and emotions in science and technology learning
+The role of motivation and emotions in STE teaching and learning

-Motivation and emotions have central roles in all learning.
-Within our motivation research, we study the relationships between different types of motivation and students’ subject knowledge, learning behavior, and emotions (from an educational psychology perspective).
+Motivation and emotions are central in all teaching and learning processes.
+Within our research on motivation, we study the relationships between different types of motivation and students’ subject knowledge, learning behavior, and emotions (from an educational psychology perspective).
 We are also interested in how students’ motivation changes over time, differences between different groups of students, and what role various factors in the teaching have for shaping students’ motivation.
 The relationship between students’ motivation and their view on knowledge and learning (i.e., epistemic beliefs) is a research area we would like to develop.
-In our research on emotions, we primarily apply social interactionist perspectives, exploring how students and educators express – and communicate about – emotions in interaction.
-We are particularly interested in the role of emotions in environmental and sustainability education.”.
+In our research on emotions, we study how students and educators express and negotiate emotions in STE education.
+We are particularly interested in students’ emotions as they encounter epistemic challenges (e.g., uncertainty, ambiguity) in environmental and sustainability education – and the ways in which educators can provide emotional support to improve learning.

 Contact

-Identity and power in the context of teaching and learning science and technology
+Identity and power in the context of STE teaching and learning.

 Science in preschool and Grades 1–6

-Our research focuses on how educational cultures, teaching methods and the physical environment interact and affect science learning in preschool and school year 1-6.
+Our research in this area focuses on how educational cultures, teaching methods, and the physical environment interact and affect science learning in preschool and school year 1-6.
 Another focus is science teaching continuity across school forms.
 We conduct research in close collaboration with teachers in preschool and schools, as well with actors in other academic disciplines.
 One example is studies of arts-science integration, another is sustainable outdoor education at large preschools.

 National and international collaboration